DBeath/feedsearch/README.rst

 and subsequently maintained by
 `Aaron Swartz <http://en.wikipedia.org/wiki/Aaron_Swartz>`_ until his untimely death.

-The main differences with Feedfinder2 are that Feedsearch supports JSON feeds, and allows for optional fetching of Feed and Site metadata.
+Feedsearch now differs a lot with Feedfinder2, in that Feedsearch supports JSON feeds, allows for optional fetching of Feed and Site metadata, and optionally searches the content of internal linked pages and default CMS feed locations.

 Usage
 -----